 This bill amends Alaska's permanent fund dividend laws to allow individuals whose convictions have been vacated, reversed, or dismissed to become eligible for the dividend for each year they were previously ineligible due to their conviction.
-Specifically, it introduces new subsections to AS 43.23.005, stating that individuals can receive dividends if their conviction is vacated or reversed and the charges are later dismissed (not part of a plea agreement) or if they are retried and found not guilty.
+Specifically, it introduces new subsections to AS 43.23.005, stating that individuals can receive the dividend if their conviction is vacated or reversed and the charges are dismissed (not part of a plea agreement) or if they are retried and found not guilty.
 To qualify, these individuals must apply for the dividend within one year of the dismissal or not guilty finding.

 SB0167B, AM CSSB 167(STA), introduced 05/02/2025: 43.23.005, 43.23.025, 37.13.145, 43.23.045, 43.23.021, 43.23.055, 43.23.240